Art Dubai would like to thank the following for their support towards Art Dubai 2017-18:

 Established in early 2013 to serve as the official platform to develop and activate substantial art movements as milestones within the region.
 Many existing art-related projects have now been directly placed under the cultural office and a lot more of future planned programs will help raise the profile of the pool of talents existing in the region.
 The Cultural Office combines the best art practices and concepts from around the world and tailors it to respect and preserve our legacy and culture in the Arab world for International recognition.

-Global Art Forum 12 is supported by Dubai Design District (d3).
+Global Art Forum 12 was supported by Dubai Design District (d3).

 Dubai Design District, better known as d3, is dedicated to fostering the growth of the Emirate’s design, art and luxury industry.
 It offers businesses, entrepreneures and individuals a creative community that will be at the very heart of the region’s design scene.